rticommunity/dds-datamodels-almas/README.md

 ## Testing

 In order to test this datamodel after the applied changes, `rtiddsgen` from RTI Connext 6.1.2 has been used.
-A convenient script has been used to run this automatically.
-You can find the script here: https://github.com/angelrti/run-rtiddsgen
+A convenient CMake script has been used to generate code and build a library with all the types included in this datamodel.

-In order to run the script in all files the following command was called:
+In order to generate such library:
 ```
-run-rtiddsgen -v -D datamodel/idl -o ./delete_generated_files --additional-options="-verbosity 1" --dds-types --skip-files "*DLRL*"
+mkdir build
+cd build
+cmake ..
+cmake --build .
 ```